- Financial Assistance

 Please note that it may take several weeks for your application to be processed.

-Completed application forms along with the required Tax Assessment confirmation should be returned to the College by the date specified on the form (normally around the beginning of February).
+Completed application forms along with the required Tax Assessment confirmation should be returned to the College by the date specified on the form (normally around the middle of February).

 In order to be able to meet the deadline, parents will need to ensure that their income tax return is submitted online to the Tax Office as early as possible in January.
 Late applications will only be considered in exceptional circumstances.